WEEK 4: PARTY IN THE ELECTORATE

 (Latinos) and Asian Americans

 are other important racial groups, and both lean Democratic.
-Pew found that
+Pew in 2025 found that

 in states like Texas and Florida, where they comprise 32% and 19% respectively

 of the Democratic primary electorate (p.
-45, textbook).
+45, Buchanan/Kapeluck book).
 However, Hispanics are

 not as monolithic as African Americans, and anti-communist Cuban Americans in